Defensive gem lifts No. 5 Georgia past No. 3 Clemson, 10-3

 Even when Georgia turned the ball over, the Tigers couldn’t take advantage.

-With Clemson down 7-0 in the third quarter, Baylon Specter appeared to give the Tigers they momentum they needed when he intercepted J.T.
-Daniels’ pass at the Georgia 33.
+Trailing 7-0 in the third quarter, Baylon Specter appeared to give the Tigers some momentum when he intercepted JT Daniels’ pass at the Georgia 33.
 But after a short gain on first down Uiagalelei was sacked on consecutive plays and Clemson was forced to punt.

 Georgia’s defense, which dominated the line of scrimmage, set the tone early with Nolan Smith and Nakobe Dean registering third-down sacks on Clemson’s first two possessions.

-In a first half dominated by defense — and some pretty impressive punting — it was only fitting the only score came when Smith jumped in front of a Uiagalelei pass intended for Justyn Ross and raced 74 yards to the end zone to give the Bulldogs a 7-0 lead at halftime.
+The only touchdown of the game came late in the second quarter when Smith jumped in front of a Uiagalelei pass intended for Justyn Ross and raced 74 yards to the end zone to give the Bulldogs a 7-0 lead at halftime.
+Swinney placed the blame on Ross making a bad decision on the route, saying he was supposed to “sit down or turn out” but instead kept running a slant.

+“That’s the receiver putting the quarterback in bad spot,” Swinney said.
+“He just didn’t make the right decision.”

 SURPRISE GUEST